jooray/worcoder-js/README.md

 ### `cleanupMnemonic(mnemonic: string): string`

-Cleans up the input mnemonic string by normalizing its format.
+Cleans up the input mnemonic string by normalizing its format and applying specific replacements to correct common encoding issues.

 **Parameters:**